Autism as Context Blindness - Non-Textbook

 MEET THE AUTHOR

-Peter Vermeulen, PhD, is a psychologist and Co-director of the Centre for Concrete Communication, a training and education center specializing in Autism Spectrum Disorders in Belgium.
-Dr. Vermeulen s insights regarding context blindness deliver fresh perspective on how individuals with an Autism Spectrum Disorder (ASD) perceive and respond to their environment.
+Peter Vermeulen, PhD, is a psychologist and co-director of the Centre for Concrete Communication, a training and education center specializing in autism spectrum disorder (ASD) in Belgium.
+Dr. Vermeulen's insights regarding context blindness deliver fresh perspective on how individuals with ASD perceive and respond to their environment.